cjthedj97/portfolio/README.md

-# Professional Portfolio
+# My Professional Portfolio

-For details on this professional portfolio, please see https://techfolios.github.io.
+Though based on https://techfolios.github.io I have highly modided this version.

+Modifiications to theme, layout, content, you name it.